invoiceradar/plugins/README.md

 #### Wait for Network Idle (`waitForNetworkIdle`)

 Waits for the network to be idle.
 This is useful if you want to ensure the page has finished loading all resources.
-The steps completes when there are no more network requests for 1000ms.
+The steps completes when there are no more network requests for 500ms.
 Timeout is optional and defaults to 15 seconds.

+The [`navigate`](#navigate-navigate) step has a `waitForNetworkIdle` option that can be set to `true` to get the same behavior.

 ```json
 {